 Earth Day is a great time to learn more about sustainability and what your crew can be doing on a small or large scale to help combat global warming and show an appreciation for the beautiful planet we call home.
 From backyard projects to community events, there are plenty of fun, kid-friendly events and activities available throughout the month of April to commemorate this day!

-Cherry Blossom Festival | March 28- end of April: It may not fall directly on Earth Day, but an appreciation for the beauty of the Cherry Blossom trees around Metro Vancouver is one way to get your crew outdoors and explore new areas.
+Cherry Blossom Festival | March 27- April 12, 2026: It may not fall directly on Earth Day, but an appreciation for the beauty of the Cherry Blossom trees around Metro Vancouver is one way to get your crew outdoors and explore new areas.

-Party for the Planet |April 22: This FREE festival includes incredible live entertainment, a family zone with crafts for kids, games and activities, a marketplace selling sustainable goods, and a plant sale!
+Party for the Planet |April 25, 2026: This FREE festival includes incredible live entertainment, a family zone with crafts for kids, games and activities, a marketplace selling sustainable goods, and a plant sale!

-Earth Day in Maple Ridge | April 26: Celebrate Earth Day with live music, activities, and education at Memorial Peace Park in Maple Ridge.
+Earth Day in Maple Ridge | April 26, 2026: Celebrate Earth Day with live music, activities, and education at Memorial Peace Park in Maple Ridge.

 Fairy Gardens: Fairy Gardens are a fun and inexpensive way to get the whole family outside and working in the dirt.
-Grab a pot, some soil, small plants, and a couple of fun items from the dollar store and your kids will love creating their own unique garden.
+Grab a pot, some soil, small plants, and a couple of fun items from the dollar store, and your kids will love creating their own unique garden.

 Cooking with Kids: Cooking might not immediately come to mind when you think of “Earth Day,” but it lends itself to all sorts of conversations about sustainability, farming, and reducing waste by making the most of leftover food in the fridge.
 Bonus: Check out the kid-friendly Earth Rangers cookbook “All Taste, No Waste” in the article.